Skip to Content

 chibitales

-The dance of a Orixen is slow, yet methodical.
+The dance of an Orixen is slow, yet methodical.
 Its subtle movements coerce spirits from beyond to swirl around it as it dances.
 The spirit orbs then ignite with fire as they are hurled to attack its foes.

 chibitales